 Our systems could also be strained by growth in our business.
-Although we work to expand and enhance our ecommerce features, network infrastructure and other technologies to accommodate increases in the volume of traffic to our ecommerce channels, we may be unsuccessful in these efforts.
-Our failure, or our suppliers' failure, to achieve or maintain system capacity could significantly reduce our ability to fulfill orders and could harm our business, reputation, revenue and financial condition.
+Although we work to expand and enhance our e-commerce features, network infrastructure and other technologies to accommodate increases in the volume of traffic to our ecommerce channels, we may be unsuccessful in these efforts.
+Our failure, or our third-party providers' failure, to achieve or maintain system capacity could significantly reduce our ability to process orders and could harm our business, reputation, revenue and financial condition.